johntelforduk/auto-chat/README.md

 # Auto Chat
-Automatic conversation between 2 ChatGPT powered characters.
+Automatic conversation between a pair of [OpenAI](https://openai.com/) [GPT](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer) powered characters.

-Each character is created by asking ChatGPT to impersonate someone.
-ChatGPT is told that the user will play the other part in the conversation... but in fact the other ChatGPT character will be the 'user'.
-In this way, the program runs two ChatGPT conversations at the same time - with the 'assistant' responses from 1 conversation being used as the 'user' responses in the other one.
+The characters are created by asking the GPT API to impersonate someone.
+Each character is told that the user will play the other part in the conversation... but in fact the other GPT character will be the 'user'.
+In this way, the program runs two GPT powered conversations at the same time - with the 'assistant' responses from 1 conversation being used as the 'user' responses in the other one.

 ## Install & run
 The program requires a `key.txt` file containing your [OpenAI API key](https://platform.openai.com/account/api-keys).